artsy/eigen/docs/developing_a_feature.md

 ## Echo

+We want the ability to turn a feature off remotely if something goes wrong.

-Echo is our remote feature configuration service [echo](https://github.com/artsy/echo).
-Through that we can independently of eigen turn features on and off.
+We do that by adding flag in our remote feature configuration service, [Echo](https://github.com/artsy/echo)

+This way we can independently of eigen turn features on and off, which can come in handy in case of bad case scenarios for example.

 ## How to Develop a Feature in Eigen